MabbottLab/MEGneto/README.md

 ft_defaults; % allow fieldtrip to run setup
 ```

+A few important notes to remember before running the pipeline are:
-Note that the functions associated with the steps laid out below are found in the top-level MEGneto folder.
+1. The functions associated with the steps laid out below are found in the top-level MEGneto folder.
 Any related functions listed below are found in subfolders of the repo (e.g., the `functions` folder).
 Anything under development is, accordingly, under `dev_functions`.

-Also, please note the naming convention of your MRI files (which must have a .mri extension).
+2. The naming convention of your MRI files (which must have a .mri extension).
 These file names should not have more than one underscore or period (i.e., the only period should be the file's extension `.mri`).
 If there is an underscore, the typical naming convention is `PID_version.mri`.
+3. The pipeline can only process one task at a time.
+If multiple tasks are fed in, there will be one set of .ds files for participants for task 1 and one for task 2, meaning there will be multiple .ds files for one participant.
+The pipeline is not equipped to handle this.
+If you have multiple tasks you wish to analyze, please do one at a time.

-Lastly, for an overview of MEGNETO's folder structure please refer to the image below.
+4. For an overview of MEGNETO's folder structure please refer to the image below.
 ![](docs/filefolder_structure.jpg)

 ### Common Terms